SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 # Description

-Create a program, which calculates and prints the sum of a sequence in zig-zag:
+Create a program, which calculates and prints the sum of a sequence in zigzag:

 - You receive **n** - the amount of input numbers
 - Process **n numbers**